Lifetime Mortgage Landmark Mortgages – 4.23% Fixed For Life

 Pensioner Mortgage Landmark Mortgages

-Yes, Landmark does mortgages up to 85 at 2.09% APRC.
-Landmark mortgages up to 85 have a loan to value of 70%.
+Yes, Landmark offers mortgages up to 85 at 2.09% APRC.
+These mortgages have a loan-to-value ratio of 70%.

 Yes, Landmark later life lending Under 55 is 2.1% MER.